arpitjais2005/practice/README.md

 # practice
-These repo is just for practice.
+This repo is just for practice.